-Sheffield City Council, acting as the Licensing Authority, has established a Licensing Committee made up of 15 Councillors.
-The Licensing Committee has the authority, amongst other licensing matters, to discharge non-executive regulatory functions in respect to hackney carriage and private hire licensing and to help formulate and review licensing policies in this regard.
+Sheffield City Council, acting as the Licensing Authority, has established a Waste and Street Scene Committee.
+The Waste and Street Scene Committee has the authority to discharge non-executive regulatory functions in respect to hackney carriage and private hire licensing and to help formulate and review licensing policies in this regard.

-The Licensing Committee has further delegated its functions to a Licensing Sub-Committee and are responsible for determining individual cases.
+The Licensing Committee and Sub-Committee are responsible for determining individual cases.

-In addition, the Chief Licensing Officer has been further delegated to appoint and authorise Officers to investigate and discharge statutory duties under the Town Police Clauses Act 1847 and the Local Government (Miscellaneous Provisions) Act 1976.
+The Chief Licensing Officer has delegated to appoint and authorise Officers to investigate and discharge statutory duties under the Town Police Clauses Act 1847 and the Local Government (Miscellaneous Provisions) Act 1976.
 Some of these authorised powers include, but are not limited, to:

 - Accepting applications

-- Granting licences
+- · Granting licences

 - Licence suspensions

 - Issuing formal warnings and cautions

 - Investigation and preparation of prosecution files

 - Investigating complaints